Khorne is the Chaos God of War, master of slaughter and Taker of Skulls.

 All these abilities greatly benefit from Lord of Skulls, the leaders’ special ability that provides 1 attack per action to every friendly fighter within a 6” bubble as long as the leader kills an opponent in the same turn.

-On the other side, the absence of ranged units, Wrathmongers with their 2” range representing the top, and average mobility, with the fastest unit being also the squishiest, represent the weakest spot of this warband.
+On the other side, the absence of ranged units, 3″ of a couple of units being the top, and average mobility (higher numbers are concentrated on expensive or squishy units), represent the weakest spot of this warband.

 Pros and Cons of the Khorne Bloodbound